yukukotani/monoread/README.md

 ## Features

-- **Smart Content Extraction**: [@mizchi/readability](https://github.com/mizchi/readability) (Mozilla Readability) base with specialized optimizations for major services such as GitHub blobs
+- **High-Quality Content Extraction**: Powered by [@mizchi/readability](https://github.com/mizchi/readability) (Mozilla Readability) and llms.txt standards for reliable extraction from any web content
-- **AI-Optimized Output**: Clean, structured content perfect for AI processing
+- **Provider-Specific Optimization**: Specialized content extraction tailored for some providers such as GitHub
-- **MCP Server**: Can run as a Model Context Protocol server for AI assistants
+- **MCP Server Integration**: Seamlessly integrates as a Model Context Protocol server, enabling AI assistants to fetch and process web content intelligently

 ## Installation